Rheumatoid arthritis

 Treatment of RA aims to reduce pain, inflammation, preserve joint mobility, and prevent further destruction of joint tissue.
 This may include the use of anti-inflammatory medications such as nonsteroidal anti-inflammatory drugs and corticosteroids, immunomodulators, physiotherapy, and surgical intervention in advanced cases.

-See also Seasonal allergic rhinitis
+See also Urticaria

 Prognosis: